 You may be surprised to discover how many trees you can grow in a small backyard with dwarf fruit trees, columnar varieties, espalier trees and just by the way you prune the tree.
 With some of these new dwarf varieties you don’t even have to wait for years to see any fruit.
 Some dwarf fruit trees will produce fruit in the first year!

-Fall is the best time to plant fruit trees.
-Anytime that’s not too hot and not too cold, but fall is often preferred because it gives the roots a chance to get used to their new home and stretch out enough to settle in before they go dormant in winter.
+Spring and fall is the best time to plant fruit trees.
+Anytime that’s not too hot and not too cold.
+However, fall is often preferred because it gives the roots a chance to get used to their new home and stretch out enough to settle in before they go dormant in winter.

 So if you’d like to start your own mini orchard, time to get started!

 Keep these three tips in mind when selecting an orchard site:

 - Choose a site with well-drained fertile soil and full sun.

 - Avoid frost pockets and areas exposed to high winds.

 - Don’t plant early-flowering varieties on south-facing slopes, where they may bloom too early and then lose their flowers (and thus that year’s fruit) to a late frost.

 Plant in early spring while trees are still dormant.
 Dig large holes, twice as wide and fully as deep as the root system, and add compost and other soil amendments around tree roots.
 Don’t let roots get dried out as you get your trees into their holes.
 Water well.
 Once the hole is filled, surround the tree with organic mulch.